techandsoftware/teletext/README.md

 * Attributes.RELEASE_MOSAICS - cancels held mosaic mode, so that attributes will show a space and not the held mosaic.
 The held mosaic isn't reset to a space
 * Attributes.START_BOX - starts boxed characters (used for subtitles, newsflash).
 Two adjacent start box characters need to be used, with the box starting between the two.
 For use with `toggleBoxMode()`
 * Attributes.END_BOX - ends boxed characters
+* Attributes.ESC - switch between the default g0 character set and the second g0 character set.
+This requires the second g0 character set to have been set with `setSecondG0Charset`.
+If this hasn't been set, the attribute has no effect

 As an example, to set red text on a yellow background, you will need: